microsoft/vscode-python-environments/examples/README.md

 ?
 Which package manager to use? npm
 ```

-The generator will provide additional instructions.
-Follow them to install the required dependencies and to build your extension.
+Follow the generator's additional instructions to install the required dependencies and build your extension.

 ### Update extension dependency